myoneflag/design-engineering/README.md

 ## Start the app
 Open your browser to http://localhost:8010.
 Log in with username "admin", and password ... *heh!* Ask your coleagues.

-## Configure local dev to use AWS resources

-The local dev app uses S3 to store background files and images.
-For that, a local configuration and a small AWS deployment needs to be performed.
-**Details TBD.**

 ## AWS Development